The Ten Commandments (1956 film): Television broadcast

 The Ten Commandments was first broadcast on the ABC network on February 18, 1973, and has aired annually on the network since then, with the exception of 1999, traditionally during the Passover and Easter holidays.
 Since 2006, the network has typically aired The Ten Commandments on the Saturday night prior to Easter, with the broadcast starting at 7:00 p.m. in the Eastern, Pacific and Hawaii Time Zones and 6:00 p.m. in the Central, Mountain and Alaska Time Zones.
 (Exceptions—all of which resulted in the film airing on the Saturday before Palm Sunday—occurred in 2020 when the film aired prior to Palm Sunday, which that year was April 4, due to the COVID-19 pandemic; in 2022, when the film aired on April 9, due to an NBA game telecast scheduled on the night before Easter the following week; 2023, when the film aired on April 1, due to an NHL game telecast scheduled on the night before Easter the following week; and in 2025, when the film aired on April 12, due to a scheduled NBA broadcast.)
-The film is one of only three pre-scheduled ABC Saturday Movies of the Week every year, the other being The Sound of Music and Home Alone.
+The film is one of only two pre-scheduled ABC Saturday Movies of the Week every year, the other being The Sound of Music.

-Unlike many lengthy films of the day, which were usually broken up into separate airings over at least two nights, ABC elected to show The Ten Commandments in one night and has done so every year it has carried the film, with one exception; in 1997, ABC elected to split the movie in two and aired half of it in its normal Easter Sunday slot, which that year was March 30, with the second half airing on Monday, March 31 as counter-programming to the other networks' offerings, which included CBS' coverage of the NCAA Men's Basketball Championship Game.
+Unlike many lengthy films of the day, which were usually broken up into separate airings over at least two nights, ABC elected to show The Ten Commandments in one night and has done so every year it has carried the film, with one exception; in 1997, ABC elected to split the movie in two and aired half of it in its normal Easter Sunday slot, which that year was March 30, with the second half airing on Monday, March 31 as counter-programming to the other networks' offerings, which included CBS's coverage of the NCAA Men's Basketball Championship Game.